Hayatism/Data110/Markdown-Exercise.md

 else:
     print('not in file')

-## Types of Investment
-- climate change
-- clean energy
-- energy efficiency
-- clean transit
-- affordable and sustainable housing
-- training and workforce development
-- remediation and reduction of legacy pollution
-- development of clean water and wastewater infrastructure

 This new paragraph will have some `variable` inline code when I find one applicable for this project.

-## Agencies and the number of programs
-  #### All agencies that have reported their engagement in Justice40 are required to release their covered programs and report data on the benefits directed to disadvantaged communities. below is a table of agencies and the number of programs as of 2/9/2024